 Ziwen (Gary) Zu

-My work appears in Political Analysis and is supported by the 21st Century China Center, the Institute for Humane Studies, the Chiang Ching‑kuo Foundation, and UCSD’s School of Global Policy and Strategy.
-Download my CV.
+My work appears in Political Analysis (Editors’ Choice 2024).
+Current projects include R&Rs at Comparative Political Studies and the American Journal of Political Science.
+I also build public goods, including the first systematic biographies of Chinese legal professionals and a global dataset of election candidates’ occupational backgrounds.
+My research has been supported by the 21st Century China Center, the Institute for Humane Studies, the Chiang Ching-kuo Foundation, and UC San Diego’s School of Global Policy and Strategy.